mishal23/Tic-Tac-Toe/CONTRIBUTING.md

 - Maintain a Leader-Board for all players who have played.
 - Add more graphics, to enjoy user-interface.

-Any such changes if you can make, please do contribute!
+Any such changes if you can make or have any other ideas, please do contribute!

-For any queries you may send me an e-mail on [shahmishal1998@gmail.com](mailto:shahmishal1998@gmail.com)
+For any queries you may send me an e-mail on shahmishal1998@gmail.com